Brent Pease: Playing career

 Born in Moscow, Idaho, Pease grew up in Mountain Home and played quarterback at Mountain Home High School, where his father Rich was head coach.

 After graduation in 1983, he enrolled at Walla Walla Community College, a junior college in Washington.
 Pease played in only two games during his freshman season, before becoming the Warriors' starting quarterback as a sophomore in 1984.
 Pease transferred to the University of Montana in 1985, and became the starting quarterback as a senior in 1986.

 Pease was drafted by the Minnesota Vikings in the eleventh round of the 1987 NFL draft.
 He was released and picked up by the Houston Oilers, for whom he started three replacement games during the strike-shortened 1987 season.
 He spent another year in Houston as a third-stringer behind Warren Moon and his back-up Cody Carlson.

-In February 1991, Pease became the first quarterback selecte in the World League of American Football draft by the Birmingham Fire.
+In February 1991, Pease became the first quarterback selected in the World League of American Football draft by the Birmingham Fire.
 After spending the 1991 season as a part-time starter for the Fire, Pease spent 1992 as the backup to Reggie Slack for the New York/New Jersey Knights.
 Behind Pease as the no. 3 quarterback was future NFL backup Doug Pederson.